-The Company also provides a portion of certain health care benefits for eligible retired employees who have reached the age of 65.
+The Company also provides a portion of certain health care benefits for eligible retired employees and their spouses who have reached the age of 65.
 Partial benefits are provided to eligible early retirees who have reached the age of 62.
 Employees hired on or subsequent to January 1, 2005 are not eligible for retiree health benefits.
 The Company's policy is to fund the cost of health care benefits for retirees in amounts determined at the discretion of management.
-As of December 31, 2015 and 2014, the plan was unfunded.
+As of December 31, 2017 and 2016, the plan was unfunded.
 Effective July 1, 2005 the Company reduced its contribution to the postretirement benefit plan for all current and future retirees by 50% of the portion paid by the Company prior to such date.
+On November 10, 2017 the Board of Directors of the Company resolved to allow eligible retirees and their spouses hired after January 1, 2005 to elect participation in the plan, but be required to contribute 100% of the cost.